Wsewlad/tally-counter/README.md

    </a>
 </p>

-Tally Counter is a counter element written in SwiftUI with a stretchy animation.
+Tally Counter is a customizable counter element written in SwiftUI with a stretchy animation.

 |Preview|
 |---|